 The UMB Post[doc]

-If you would like to be involved in the making of the newsletter, please reach out to us at firstname.lastname@example.org.
+If you would like to be involved in the making of the newsletter, shaping the content we share, or being a guest interviewee or contributor, please reach out to us at firstname.lastname@example.org.

 The UMB Post[doc]